2018 EU-Western Balkans Cluster Policy Learning and Matchmaking Event in Zagreb

-Anita Nikova, MASIT - ICT Chamber of Commerce, Former Yugoslav Republic of Macedonia
+Anita Nikova, MASIT - ICT Chamber of Commerce, North Macedonia

 “I am very glad to participate in this event, as we have made a lot of new acquaintances with clusters from all over the Europe, not just the Western Balkans.
 Another aspect that was very much appreciated is the multi-sector approach of the event allowing us to meet with clusters from vertical industries.
 And finally, the information that have been delivered by the European Commission was very useful for us.
 Both formal and informal communication between clusters and speaker during the event was very helpful tool to plan our project proposals regarding the upcoming calls in the next year.”